-Data and information value chain (data chain) is one of the five sub-capabilities of the ‘Orange’ model of data management.
-Therefore, the maturity of the data chain sub-capability is important for the overall maturity.
-The explanation of the model you find in Data Management Maturity 101: What is a data management maturity assessment and why does a company need it?
+The data and information value chain (data chain) is one of the five sub-capabilities of the ‘Orange’ data management model.
+Therefore, the maturity of the data chain sub-capability is essential for overall maturity.
+The explanation of the model you find in Data Management Maturity 101: What is a data management maturity assessment, and why does a company need it?
 The overview of the model is shown in Figure 1.

 ‘Data and information value chain is a set of actions that transform raw data into meaningful Information’ as stated in ‘Data Management Maturity Review 2019’.

 The following dimensions enable a (sub) capability: role, process, data (input and output), and tools.